Fire and rescue services

 Yellow fever is widespread in Panama.
 Yellow fever is a potentially fatal virus spread by mosquitoes.
 It's prevented by vaccination.
 Get vaccinated before you travel.

 Zika virus is also widespread.
-If you're pregnant, the Australian Department of Health recommends that you:
+If you're pregnant, the Australian Department of Health and Aged Care recommends that you:

 Malaria is a risk throughout the year in Bocas del Toro, Darien and San Blas.
 It's not a risk in Panama City.